swith to German Vocalist Waltraud Rennebaum English Homepage Maalot, the new repertoire

 contact

-The Ensemble Shoshan was founded in 1994 by Waltraud and Raimund Rennebaum.
+The Ensemble Shoshan was founded 25 years ago by Waltraud and Raimund Rennebaum.
+"Shoshan" comes from the Hebrew language and means "lily".
 By a large number of concerts, radio broadcasts and by several CD records, the group became quite popular in Germany and Switzerland.
-In live performances, the artists play as trio or duo (without flute).
+In live performances, the artists play as trio or duo.
 The Jewish-oriental colouring of style, language and rhythm has been a characteristic feature of the Shoshan sound from the very beginning.

 The musicians